brianferrell787/Literature-review-of-knowledge-discovery-and-data-mining-concepts/README.md

 analysis of all the approaches, the authors create a newly refined data mining process that includes more specific phases than other approaches to avoid overlap (17 subprocesses).
-2.1: Authors claim that CRISP-DM is not mature enough to deal with the complexity of today's problems.
+\n 2.1: Authors claim that CRISP-DM is not mature enough to deal with the complexity of today's problems.
 They emphasize the need for it to address growing problems in relation to project management, organization, and quality.
 2.2: Authors claim that approaches involving automated data mining processes are,